Find Grad Schools

 48 Yearly Graduations

 University of Florida is the 3rd most popular school in the nation for students seeking a graduate certificate in communication & journalism.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
 During the most recent year for which we have data, 48 people received their graduate certificate in communication & journalism from UF.
-About 76% of this group were women, and 32% were students from an underrepresented racial-ethnic group.
-Those who complete their graduate certificate in communication & journalism at University of Florida make a median salary of 42,081.
+Of these students, 83% were women and 37% were members of underrepresented racial-ethnic groups.

 #4